Plan an Adults-Only Trip to ‘Eua

-An adult-only getaway is a desirable way to travel the South Pacific.
-However, this trend hasn’t exactly caught on in the island of ‘Eua in Tonga because, well, it doesn’t really need to.
+An adults-only getaway is a desirable way to travel the South Pacific.
+However, this trend hasn’t exactly caught on in the island of ‘Eua in Tonga because, well, it doesn’t really need it.
 ‘Eua is a quiet off-the-beaten-track destination all year round, offering activities that are most suitable for adults.
 Think rock climbing, adventurous hikes, scuba diving in caves and swimming with majestic humpback whales!
-While there are no adult-only accommodations on the island, you will find that the boutique accommodations are quiet enough for most needs or you could always hire a holiday home.
-We’ll guide you through your options in this adults-only vacation guide to ‘Eua.
+While there are no adult-only accommodations on the island, you will find that the boutique stays are quiet enough for most needs or you could always hire a holiday home.
+We’ll guide you through your options in this adults-only travel guide to ‘Eua.

 5 Adult-Only Activities in ‘Eua

 Before we dive into this complete adults-only travel guide for ‘Eua, here is a taste of the sort of experiences a kid-free getaway entails:

 - Hike in the lush forest of the ‘Eua National Park